adamsilver/fdpb/05-an-inbox.md

 On the web, menus are often opened on hover.
 There are many problems with opening a menu or revealing anything else for that matter this way.

 First, hovering is not an intention to open the menu.
 When a user moves over a menu that opens on hover it can obscure the content behind which disrupts the experience.
-In the case of the inbox, as the user goes to select the first checkbox, they may accidentally end up clicking one of the items in the menu which fails principles 4, *Give Control*.
+With the inbox, as the user goes to select the first checkbox, they may accidentally end up clicking one of the items in the menu which fails principles 4, *Give Control*.

 Second, users have to be careful to keep the cursor within the bounds of the menu, otherwise it will close.
-This is known as a hover tunnel, and is especially difficult to user for motor-impaired users.
+This is known as a hover tunnel, and is especially difficult to operate with motor impairments.

-Third, not all users use a mouse and many touch-screen devices are typically operated without one.
-In which case, you need to show the menu on click anyway.
+Third, not all users use a mouse (or other pointing device) and touch-screen devices are usually operated without one.
+So you need to show the menu on click anyway.
 If you wanted to open the menu on hover for large viewports and on click for small ones, think again.
 There are many large touch screen devices.

 ### A True Menu